 Molokini Crater was the first dive site of Hawaii I added to my World Dive Map.
 The description of a semi-submerged crater of an ancient volcano was enough to get me thrilled about diving it.
 When I read the uninhabited atoll was a State marine sanctuary with excellent visibility, it became my primary target for the day I would make it to Hawaii.
-As I was on business trip to Japan for the second time this year, I decided to fly in the middle of the Pacific and explore the 50th State of the USA.
+As I was on a business trip to Japan for the second time this year, I decided to fly in the middle of the Pacific and explore the 50th State of the USA.

-Yet, the price of scuba diving in Molokini, like most activities in Hawaii, was quite shocking compared to what I am used.
+Yet, the price of scuba diving in Molokini, like most activities in Hawaii, was quite shocking compared to what I am used to.
 I finally considered that spending a day snorkelling and then another day scuba diving was the best way to explore as much as possible of Molokini Crater for fewer dollars.

 Day 1 – Snorkelling tour to Molokini Crater with Maui Reef Adventure